 · Do things ahead of time before you absolutely have to do them.

 · Don’t stand around while other people are working.
 Offer to help them.

 · Dropping a large rock on your brother’s head in retaliation for an earlier ambush is not acceptable.

-Suffice to say that my Mom has always been one of my heroes and that only grows as time goes on.
+Suffice to say, that my Mom has always been one of my heroes and that only grows as time goes on.
 She passed away in February of 2006.
-I think of her every day and still miss her terribly.
+I think about her every day and still miss her terribly.
 Here’s looking at you, Mom.